Wine Articles

 First, the philosophy...

 It took me a long time to understand that wine is like a living thing.
 It is born, enjoys an exuberant youth, gradually reaches the peak of its maturity and then slowly fades away to vinegar.
 Think of it as a bell curve... a fine bottle of Napa Cabernet might have a twenty year life and reach its own level of perfection at the eight year mark before slowly fading away to an amber colored death in its 20th year.
-This is true for all wines, with a vintage Port lasting 50 years or more while an Italian Pinot Grigio might barely hold on for two.
+This is true for all wines, with a vintage Port lasting 50 years or more, while an Italian Pinot Grigio might barely hold on for two.

-The primary reason for maintaining a cellar should be to provide yourself with a well chosen selection of wines that ensure that you always have the right wine for the right occasion.
-A wine cellar gives you luxury of constantly selecting wines that you can allow to mature for future consumption.
-The secret is to keep your selections in balance.
 You need to think about your own consumption profile.
-What is the of ratio reds to whites, how about between varietals and regions?
+What is your ratio of reds to whites... how about between varietals and regions?
 Think about logging the wines you consume over a few months and use those proportions to dictate the kind of balance you want to achieve in your cellar.
-And, this should be done while taking into account the potential maturity of the wines.
-While you would never want to hold Sauvignon Blanc more than a year, you will need to be thinking 5 to 10 years down the road as you select ageworthy Cabernet Sauvignon.
+And, be sure to take into account the potential maturity of the wines.
+While you would never want to hold Sauvignon Blanc more than a year, you will need to be thinking 5 to 10 years down the road as you select ageworthy Cabernet Sauvignon or Bordeaux.
+So before you embark on building a personal wine collection, here are a few thoughts...

+1.)
 Is it the thrill of the hunt?
 If finding the truly great bottles is your goal, save room, because there is a "vintage of the century" going on somewhere almost every year!

+2.)
 Don't cellar more than you can drink unless you intend to sell it off before it's too late.

+5.)
 Remember, modern wine making styles lean toward shorter and shorter maturities.
 Take into account the timelines provided in magazine reviews and pay close attention to the level of tannins in reds and acids in whites.
-Generally, longevity in white wine is all about acid just as ageworthy reds are based upon their tannic structure.
+Generally, longevity in white wine is all about acid just as age-worthy reds are based upon their tannic structure.

 Then, the nuts and bolts of wine storage...